 Of course, once you know they’re there you’re inclined to want to cut every single berry into several pieces, just to make sure there isn’t a worm.
 But let’s be honest here.
 Who has the time for that?

 I’ve found a much better solution.
 And although I can’t guarantee you’ll get every single tiny worm out, you’ll feel much better about eating your berries once you’ve successfully removed a few.

 It’s pretty much the same method that you would use to remove worms from cabbage or broccoli.

-I like to gently swish them around to help loosen any die hard worms.
+I like to gently swish them around to help loosen any die-hard worms.
 Sometimes they will die, but stay clung to the berry.
 What you should see after several minutes of soaking is that the worms are floating to the surface of the water, or just below the surface.

-When you’re satisfied that you’ve gotten all the worms possible, gently rinse the berries in cold running water.
+When you’re satisfied that you’ve gotten all the worms possible, gently rinse the berries under a sieve or colander in cold running water.